jpartain89/Software-Install-Guides/docs/virtualbox/virtualbox-autostart.rst

 .. note::

   Before running this, make sure your machines are turned off, so you can watch them turn on.

 .. code-block:: bash

-  sudo launchctl load /Library/LaunchDaemons/org.virtualbox.vboxautostart.plist
+  sudo launchctl load /Library/LaunchDaemons/org.virtualbox.startup.plist

-After running that, it begins running, which you should be able to watch from within your Activity Monitor.
+At this point, it should begin running, which you should be able to watch from within your Activity Monitor.